ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 The ESMValTool documentation page provides an overview of what is in this file, see [Diagnostic script interfaces][interface].

-> ## Digging deeper into the preprocesor-diagnostic interface
+> ## What information do I need when writing a diagnostic script?
 >
 > From the lesson [Configuration]({{ page.root }}{% link _episodes/03-configuration.md %}),
 > we saw how to change the configurations before running a recipe.